-But here's the thing.
-Paw paw leaf extract, paw paw fruit extract, papaya extract, papain, etc... are water based components and not compatible for use in our balms (powders and extracts don't dissolve in oils).
-We could put some green papaya enzyme powder in the balms... but it won't do much for you as it would just be hanging out as an inert element.
+But here is the thing.
+Paw paw leaf extract, paw paw fruit extract, papaya extract, papain, etc... are water based components and not compatible for use in our balms (powders and extracts do not dissolve in oils).
+We could put some green papaya enzyme powder in the balms... but it will not do much for you as it would just be hanging out as an inert element.
 Tried and tested.What IS great for skin is papaya (paw paw) seed oil, and our balm contains lots of it!

 Ingredients in Hurraw Papaya Pineapple Lip Balm 4.3gIngredients: *Carica papaya (papaya) seed oil, *Cocos nucifera (coconut) oil, ‡Euphorbia cerifera (candelilla) wax, *Theobroma cacao (cocoa) seed butter, *Ricinus communis (castor) seed oil, *Natural flavors, Tocopherol (vitamin e) *organic & cold pressed ‡wildcrafted

 Reviews for Hurraw Papaya Pineapple Lip Balm 4.3g

 I really like this.
 It is quite a firm lip balm but it feels nice on the lips and the smell is lovely.
 I have a couple of them.